bripendo/BingoPython/README.md

 Edit the Dane.brip as desired with having in mind that first line of the data file is title of the Tkinter application

 and type 1 in the command prompt

+Note: Checking for rows completed is currently not working